 The 10 Best Self Tanners

-This wiki has been updated 37 times since it was first published in March of 2015.
+This wiki has been updated 38 times since it was first published in March of 2015.
 Get a jump start on summer or touch up your existing tan with a little something from our selection of self tanners.
 If you're worried about the possible harmful effects of excessive sun exposure but enjoy a healthy glow, one of these will be perfect for you.
 We've included natural and organic products so you can avoid nasty chemicals like parabens and phthalates, too.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes